Mule Skinner Blues: Tom Dickson's "Labor Blues"

 "Captain" was a traditional term for the white boss; "Shine" is a derogatory expression for "African-American".
-Dickson was black.
 After the narrator rebels and quits because he is not being paid, he turns his attention to his "Mississippi gal" and the remaining lyrics concern their romance.
 In this 12-bar blues recording, muleskinning is not mentioned, and the remaining Dickson lyrics differ from Rodgers', whose other Blue Yodels also used verses previously recorded by Blues musicians, such as Blind Lemon Jefferson.